Sunshine Motorway, Mooloolah River Interchange Upgrade (Stage 1)

 - Contributes to economy

-The first stage of this project will include:
+The first stage of this project will include a:

-- A new road overpass to provide a more direct and efficient connection from Nicklin Way to Brisbane Road in Mooloolaba.
+- new road overpass to provide a more direct and efficient connection from Nicklin Way to Brisbane Road at Mooloolaba

-- A new local road connection between Karawatha Drive in Mountain Creek and Brisbane Road in Mooloolaba.
+- new local road connection between Karawatha Drive at Mountain Creek and Brisbane Road at Mooloolaba

-- An additional northbound lane on the Sunshine Motorway between the Mooloolah River Interchange and the Buderim-Mooloolaba interchange
+- an additional northbound lane on the Sunshine Motorway between the Mooloolah River Interchange and the Buderim-Mooloolaba interchange

 - Total investment